NVIDIA/hpc-container-maker/docs/building_blocks.md

 `/usr/local`.
 It is highly recommended not use use this default and instead set the prefix to a package specific directory.

+- __recursive__: Initialize and checkout git submodules. `repository` parameter must be specified.
+The default is False.

 - __repository__: The git repository of the package to build.
 One of this paramter or the `url` parameter must be specified.